Thread Sleep in Java: Thread.sleep() Method

 Java

-2. When start() method is called by Thread t, the thread t enters into runnable state.
+2. When start() method is called by Thread t, the thread t enters into the runnable state.

-3. When Thread scheduler of JVM selects it, it starts execution by calling run() method implicitly.
-Inside run() method, line no. 5 is executed.
+3. When Thread scheduler of JVM selects it, it starts execution by calling the run() method implicitly.
+Inside the run() method, line no. 5 is executed.

-After execution, sleep() method is called and Thread t goes to sleep for 2000 ms (2000 ms = 2 sec).
-Meanwhile, scheduler selects the main thread for execution.
+After execution, the sleep() method is called and Thread t goes to sleep for 2000 milliseconds (2000 ms = 2 sec).
+Meanwhile, the scheduler selects the main thread for execution.
 JVM calls m1() method and prints the statement “m1 method” on the console.

 5. When statements inside the run() method is completely executed, the thread t (child thread) is terminated normally.